Ohio State football: Don’t rule out Joe Burrow in Buckeyes’ quarterback battle

 The ability, intelligence and experience that made Burrow an asset behind J.T.
 Barrett in the past are all still there.
 He’s more than capable of leading Ohio State’s power-spread offense and potentially taking the program back to the College Football Playoff.
 He can move well enough to operate the run game, he has an arm that can deliver passes to the right spots on time and he’s always been considered someone who can make the right decisions.
 The Buckeyes should be in great shape with either quarterback taking over for Barrett — and if it can keep both, that would be even better for Meyer.

-And Burrow is clearly worth the effort, even if he hasn’t perhaps received enough credit for it here over the last few months.
+And Burrow is clearly worth the effort, even if he hasn’t perhaps received enough credit for it here during the last few months.

 Read more answers to questions about the Ohio State Buckeyes here.